 (b) a day earlier than the last day of a period of a periodic tenancy.

+[Section 39 amended: No. 28 of 2020 s.
+38.]

 40. Termination by park operator for other breaches

 (1) If a long-stay tenant breaches a term of the long-stay agreement (except a term for the payment of rent) the park operator may give a default notice to the tenant.